SamBurgess93/hugsforshrubs/testing.md

 Hugs For Shrubs app has been tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers (viewed at different desktop, laptop, tablet and mobile).

-All links, required fields, buttons, sorting function, carousel, forms, blog posts, all drop-down menus, product display, product detail and search bar work as expected.
+All links, required fields, buttons, sorting function, forms, blog posts, all drop-down menus, product display, product detail and search bar work as expected.

-App has been reviewed by also by friends and family.
+App has been reviewed also by friends and family.

 Code Institutes criteria checklist has been used to check requirements.